Bridget Gotz Bridget Gotz

 THE BOTTOM LINE

-Our Overall Rating: ⭐⭐⭐⭐ [4/5]
+Our Overall Rating: ⭐⭐ [2/5]

-What Made Us Smile: The imagination and artistry of their beverage creations.
+What Made Us Smile:

 Will the SSBC Be Back?

-Most definitely.
-Thrilled to have found this gem.
+Well, that's a wrap from your SSBC!
 Thanks for reading and please endeavor to be as gracious a guest as you expect of your establishment.
 Mind your manners, tip well, and if you linger during peak times (as we sometimes do), order lots and tip even better.

 Read More